cross-platform-actions/action/readme.md

 - Allows to use default shell or Bash shell
 - Low boot overhead
 - Fast execution
-- Uing the action in multiple steps in the same job
+- Using the action in multiple steps in the same job

 ## `Usage`